Zero Landfill Waste

 Zero Landfill Waste Benefits

-By recycling and composting at Emory, we reduce greenhouse gas emissions from landfills, enhance environmental justice by reducing the negative effects of landfills on already marginalized populations, and decrease habitat loss and animal displacement due to landfills.
+By recycling and composting at Emory, we reduce greenhouse gas emissions from landfills, reduce the negative effects of landfills on already marginalized populations, and decrease habitat loss and animal displacement due to landfills.
 Recycling conserves natural resources, increases economic security, prevents pollution, and helps create jobs in the community.

 Emory University deeply values sustainability, and we are embracing the opportunity for our entire community to develop habits that will encourage lifelong sustainable living.
 The Zero Waste Ambassadors program advances these goals, training students and staff from across Emory to educate the community about proper materials management.
 Ambassadors champion the zero-waste lifestyle and help to engage others on campus to do the same.
 If you are interested in becoming an ambassador, you can apply here!